iotJumpway/RPI-Examples/_DOCS/3-Raspberry-Pi-Domain-And-SSL.md

 5. Once your domain is installed on your server, find and edit the domain zone file to include a sub domain that uses an A record to point to the static IP of your local network.

-6. Set up a port forward from your router to the local IP address of your Raspberry Pi 3.
+6. Set up a port forward from your router to the local IP address of your Raspberry Pi.

 7. Login to your Raspberry Pi via SSH and generate an RSA key and a CSR that will be used to activate your SSL certificate.
 Use the following command to generate your RSA key.
 If you have come to this document via a tutorial for our example projects, the tutorial will tell you the path to use below: